The joys of being a Creighton mom

 Pam has always seen college as a bridge for her children, the essential step in getting them from who they are to who they want to become.

 “And Creighton has been just the bridge they needed,” she says.
-“I’ve had a confidence in Creighton since day one.
+“I’ve had confidence in Creighton since day one.
 And the University has followed through on everything they said they would do and more.”

 One of her favorite things about being a Creighton parent is seeing the passion and curiosity the University has ignited in her children.